 During a temporary layoff period, employers are not required by law to continue making benefits or pension plan contributions.
 Have questions about your work benefits or pension after being laid off?
 Give us a call or email today.

-Will I still get paid during temporary layoff?
+Will I still get paid during a temporary layoff?

 Can a temporary layoff become permanent?